KristofferHebert/python-with-kristoffer-hebert/02/blog.md

 ## Overview
 String.replace(target, new_value) takes two arguments.
 First argument is the target or part of the string you want to replace.
 Second argument is the new value you want to replace the target with.

-Len tells you the length of variable passed to it.
+Len(variable) tells you the length of variable passed to it.
 It only takes one argument.

 Print(variable) allows someone to write the value of a variable out to the console.
 This is useful in debugging.